-Mixing things up further, Elon Musk himself has recently announced that his The Boring Company will also be entering the fray.
+Mixing things up further, Elon Musk himself announced that his The Boring Company will also be entering the fray.
 He tweeted that The Boring Company had received “verbal government approval” to dig a Hyperloop tunnel between New York and Washington DC.

 When asked by Wired who would be building the Hyperloop system that would use the tunnel, Musk replied “The Boring Company”.

 This could potentially cause an upset in the world order of Hyperloop companies; after all, there will presumably be a limited amount of funding and resources that can go into Hyperloop development, and having Musk’s name on a project will undoubtedly be a draw.